StarRocks/starrocks/docs/data_source/catalog/catalog_overview.md

 ![figure1](../../assets/3.8.1.png)

-- **Internal catalog**: manages internal data of StarRocks.
+- **Internal catalog** manages internal data of StarRocks.
 For example, if you execute the CREATE DATABASE or CREATE TABLE statements to create a database or a table, the database or table is stored in the internal catalog.
 Each StarRocks cluster has only one internal catalog named [default catalog](../catalog/default_catalog.md).

-- **External catalog**: manages the access information of external data sources, such as the type of external data source.
-You can query external data by using external catalogs without the need to create external tables or load data into StarRocks.
-Currently, you can create the following three types of external catalogs:
+- **External catalog** acts like a link to externally managed metastores, which grants StarRocks direct access to external data sources.
+You can query external data directly with zero data loading or migration.
+Currently, StarRocks supports the following types of external catalogs:
   - [Hive catalog](../catalog/hive_catalog.md): used to query data from Hive.
   - [Iceberg catalog](../catalog/iceberg_catalog.md): used to query data from Iceberg.
   - [Hudi catalog](../catalog/hudi_catalog.md): used to query data from Hudi.